mendesmeirelles/day-night/README.md

 # day-night
-Day and night Switch
-A day and night switch using HTML and CSS
+A Day and Night Switch using HTML and CSS